-"Trial Work Experience" (TWE) means an exploration of the individual's abilities, capabilities, and capacity to perform in work situations.
+"Trial Work Experience" (TWE) means an assessment of the individual's abilities, capabilities, and capacity to perform in work situations.

-- ii.
-The intent of the TWE is to: - (A) Determine if the individual can achieve employment through the provision of Vocational Rehabilitation (VR) services and is eligible for VR services. - (B) A TWE is done prior to the determination of eligibility or at any later point in the VR process before determining that the individual is not eligible or no longer eligible for VR services due to the significance of the individual's disabilities. - (C) Determine if there is Clear and Convincing Evidence that the individual cannot benefit from VR services due to the significance of their disability and is ineligible for VR services.
+(a) The intent of the TWE is to:

+Determine if the individual can achieve employment through the provision of VR services and is eligible for VR services.

+A TWE is done prior to the determination of eligibility or at any later point in the VR process before determining that the individual is not eligible or no longer eligible for VR services due to the significance of the individual's disabilities.

-- (D) Allow a Customer to perform in one or more realistic work setting(s) while receiving appropriate support services. - iii.
-A TWE can be provided at any point in the VR process. - iv.
-Trial Work Setting - (A) Trial Work Experiences are: - Conducted in a realistic Integrated Work Setting based on the individual's needs and informed choice. - Includes the number and variety of settings necessary to obtain sufficient information for the Vocational Rehabilitation Counselor (VRC) and Customer to make sound decisions. - Duration is determined based on an individual's needs as determined by the nature and extent of the areas being explored, and should be scheduled for the shortest time necessary to answer all the questions specified in the Service Delivery Outcome Plan (SDOP). - (B) Liability during a Trial Work Experience - The Contractor shall be liable for any accidents or injuries to the Customer while participating in a TWE at a business site. - The Contractor shall also be liable for any damages caused by the Customer to equipment or property belonging to the employer where the TWE is conducted. - v.
-Areas of evaluation can include, but are not limited to: - (A) Mobility to and from work or within a work setting. - (B) Ability to tolerate the typical demands of a regular work schedule or work environment. - (C) Ability to demonstrate the manual skills and dexterity to perform typical work tasks. - (D) Ability to manage self-care needs in a work environment. - (E) Ability to learn work tasks and identify what type and level of supports are needed to perform tasks. - (F) Ability to understand others and communicate effectively. - (G) Interpersonal skills and ability to respect typical social and personal boundaries. - vi.
-Levels of Service
+Determine if there is Clear and Convincing Evidence that the individual cannot benefit from VR services due to the significance of their disability and is ineligible for VR services.

+Allow a Customer to perform in one or more realistic work setting(s) while receiving appropriate support services.

+- (b) Services - i.
+Trial Work Experiences are:

+Conducted in a realistic Integrated Work Setting based on the individual's needs and informed choice.

+Includes the number and variety of settings necessary to obtain sufficient information for the VRC and Customer to make sound decisions.

+Duration is determined based on an individual's needs as determined by the nature and extent of the areas being explored and should be scheduled for the shortest time necessary to answer all the questions specified in the SDOP.

+ii.
+Areas of evaluation can include, but are not limited to:

+Mobility to and from work or within a work setting.

+Ability to tolerate the typical demands of a regular work schedule or work environment.

+Ability to demonstrate the manual skills and dexterity to perform typical work tasks.

+Ability to manage self-care needs in a work environment.

+Ability to learn work tasks and identify what type and level of supports are needed to perform tasks.

+Ability to understand others and communicate effectively.

+Interpersonal skills and ability to respect typical social and personal boundaries.

+(c) Levels of Service

-There are three (3) levels of service available.
+There are four (4) levels of service available with the fourth level being reserved for Customers who are Deaf-Blind.
 The VRC determines which level of service to use, with input from the Customer and the Contractor, based on the following: